 Section 8.8.2 describes buffer depth monitoring function implemented in the RPD.
-When the CCAP Core enables monitoring for a selected channel and the computed buffer depth average for this channel exceeds programmed threshold, the RPD sends a single L2TPv3 alert message as well as the GCP Notify message to the CCAP Core.
+When the CCAP Core enables buffer depth monitoring for a selected channel and the computed buffer depth average for this channel exceeds programmed threshold, the RPD sends a single GCP Notify message to the CCAP Core and, optionally, an L2TPv3 DEPI Buffer Alert Message.
 The format of the L2TPv3 Buffer Depth Alert message is shown on Figure 60.
-This message uses DLM Sub-Layer Header with Function field set to '0001".
+This message uses DLM Sub-Layer Header with Function field set to '0001'.
 The detailed description of the fields of this message is provided in Table 33.